 Again, this is being replaced by Universal Credit.

 You may still be eligible for Housing Benefit and council tax reduction if you’re self-employed but not earning very much money, and certain other factors apply.
 When the council is calculating your eligibility for benefits like Housing Benefit, they'll probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.

 You may be eligible for Universal Credit if you're self-employed.
 You will have to declare your earnings at the end of each monthly assessment period, and will have to give details of any payments into or out of your business.
 Your work coach will also ask to see records of customers and suppliers, and marketing materials.

 Your Universal Credit payments may be calculated based on your assumed earnings, which are known as the Minimum Income Floor.
-However, a different method may be used if you are in your first 12 months of self-employment, during which the Minimum Income Floor may not apply.
-During this period you may also be entitled to meetings with a work coach who’s specifically trained in self-employment.
+However, a different method may be used if you're in your first 12 months of self-employment, during which the Minimum Income Floor may not apply.
+During this period you may also be entitled to meetings with a work coach who's specifically trained in self-employment.

 There are some other small business grants available too, from the government local councils, the EU, and some organisations.
 Use the government’s finance finder tool to see if there’s a grant that could be suitable for you.

 Share your self-employed experiences with us in the comments below.